-This is a ServiceNow Instance
+What is a ServiceNow Instance?

 As mentioned in the previous section, ServiceNow operates using a single tenant architecture meaning that each customer gets their own copy or multiple copies of ServiceNow in the cloud.
 These copies are known as ServiceNow instances.
-Users can access an instance via web browser using each instance’s unique URL such as https://companyname.service-now.com.
+Users can access an instance via web browser using each instance’s unique URL such as https://companyname.service-now.com

 Each instance can run multiple applications side by side, so a single instance could potentially host an ITSM, HR, CSM, and Custom Apps all at the same base URL.
 This allows ServiceNow to act as a single system of record for multiple business applications, enriching each application through the sharing of data.
 For example, the HR application could kick off an Employee Onboarding Workflow which in turn creates a series of Requests in the ITSM application for setting up the new employee’s computer.